danieladebi/Personal-Portfolio/README.md

 _Developed in July 2019_

 #### Description
 This program is a neural network that is able to identify poker hands with over 99% accuracy.
+(99.6% was my best model)
 #### Reason for Development
 This is was the first time I created a neural network without following any tutorials online, and I was also curious to see how neural networks could guess